Speech disfluency: Language-dependence

 Research in computational linguistics has revealed a correlation between native language and patterns of disfluencies in spontaneously uttered speech.
 Besides that research, there are other subjective accounts reported by individuals.

 According to one commentator, Americans use pauses such as um or em, the Irish commonly use the pause em, the British say uh or eh, the French use euh, the Germans say äh (pronounced eh or er), the Dutch use eh, Japanese use ああ ā, あのう anō or ええと ēto, the Spanish say ehhh (also used in Hebrew) and como (normally meaning 'like'), and Latin Americans but not the Spanish use este (normally meaning 'this').
 Besides er and uh, the Portuguese use hã or é.

 In Mandarin, 那个 (nà gè) and 这个 (zhè ge) are used, meaning 'that' or 'this', respectively.
 Arabic speakers say يعني, the pronunciation of which is close to yaa'ni, /ar/ or /[jaʕni]/, (literally 'he means'; there is no grammatical gender-neutral third person) and Turkish say şey in addition to yani (without the found in Arabic) and ııı.

 Despite the differences between languages, pause fillers in different languages often sound similar because they tend to be the easiest and most neutral vowel sounds to make (such as the schwa), i.e., the sounds that can be pronounced with a relaxed tongue or jaw.

 Research

-Recent linguistic research has suggested that non-pathological disfluencies may contain a variety of meaning; the frequency of uh and um in English is often reflective of a speaker's alertness or emotional state.
+Recent linguistic research has suggested that non-pathological disfluencies may contain a variety of meanings; the frequency of uh and um in English is often reflective of a speaker's alertness or emotional state.
 Some have hypothesized that the time of an uh or um is used for the planning of future words; other researchers have suggested that they are actually to be understood as full-fledged function words rather than accidents, indicating a delay of variable time in which the speaker wishes to pause without voluntarily yielding control of the dialogue.
 There is some debate as to whether to consider them a form of noise or as a meaning-filled part of language, but disfluency can improve language understanding by signalling that the speaker may be about to say something new or complex.